dengking/Decompose-Redis/docs/Thread-model/alibabacloud-Improving-Redis-Performance-through-Multi-Thread/index.md

 ### Setting of the Number of I/O threads

-1. Test results indicate that the number of I/O threads should not exceed 6.
+1、Test results indicate that the number of I/O threads should not exceed 6.
 Otherwise, the worker thread will become a bottleneck for simple operations.

-2. Upon startup of a process, the number of I/O threads must be set.
+2、Upon startup of a process, the number of I/O threads must be set.
 When the process is running, the number of I/O threads cannot be modified.
 Based on the current connection allocation policy, modification of the number of I/O threads involves re-allocation of connections, which is quite complex.

 ### Considerations

-1. With popularization of the 10-GB and 25-GB network adapters, how to fully utilize the hardware performance must be carefully considered.
+1、With popularization of the 10-GB and 25-GB network adapters, how to fully utilize the hardware performance must be carefully considered.
 We can use technologies, such as multiple threads for networkI/O and the kernel bypass user-mode protocol stack.

-2. The I/O thread can be used to implement blocking-free data migration.
+2、The I/O thread can be used to implement blocking-free data migration.
 The I/O thread encodes the data process or forwards commands, whereas the target node decodes data or executes commands.

 To learn more about Alibaba Cloud ApsaraDB for Redis, visit [www.alibabacloud.com/product/apsaradb-for-redis](https://www.alibabacloud.com/product/apsaradb-for-redis)